C-NERD/clinical-notes/pages/Dibetics Nephropathy.md

 ## Signs of DM nephropathy
-- - Body swelling
+- Body swelling
-- - New onset hypertension
+- New onset hypertension
+-
+- ## Indications for kidney biopsy in DM nephropathy
+-